 Brief description of the outcome of the consultation and how it will impact the SNAP-Ed plan:

 CWK began providing programming to Ohkay Owingeh Community School students in January 2020.
-This relationship is expected to continue.
+Programming was suspended in March 2020 due to pandemic restrictions.
+Plans are underway to continue programming during the 2022/2023 school year.